- Ph.D. in Music Education and Orchestral Conducting, Florida State University, 2010

 - B.M.E., Florida State University, 1998

 Frank M. Diaz is associate professor of music in music education at the Indiana University Jacobs School of Music.
-An active scholar and teacher in the field of contemplative science, he is also affiliate faculty for the IU Cognitive Science program and co-director of the IU Music and Mind Lab.
+An active scholar and teacher in the field of contemplative science, he is also an affiliate faculty member for the IU Cognitive Science Program.

 Diaz is the founder and director of the Institute for Mindfulness-Based Wellness and Pedagogy, where he collaborates with an international group of artists, educators, and scholars on disseminating research and best practices on the art of mindful living, teaching, and performance.